 There are many other smaller towns but the focus of this article are those that attract the most tourism.
 Below we provide a small introduction into some of the top locations on the Costa del Sol.

 Málaga is the capital city of not only the Costa del Sol but also the province of Andalucia.
-It’s thought that Málaga is one of the oldest cities in the world with it’s known roots tracing back some 2800 years.
+It’s believed that Málaga is one of the oldest cities in the world with it’s known roots tracing back some 2800 years.
 In modern history, Málaga has been the birthplace for many famous people.
-Anotnio Baneras and the acclaimed painter and sculptor Pablo Picasso were born here.
+Antonio Banderas and the acclaimed painter and sculptor Pablo Picasso were born here.

 From a tourism point of view, there are plenty of reasons to pay a visit to Málaga.
 This is the biggest of the southernmost cities in Europe.
 Here you will find the beautiful golden sandy beaches that the south of Spain is famous for.
 These beaches include Playa de la Caleta, Playa de la Malagueta and Las Acacias.